 The Six Questions

-Answer the following questions before you begin any new program to determine whether a program will be meaningful to your children and church.
+Answer the following questions before you begin any new faith-building program to determine whether a program will be meaningful to your children and church.

 1. Who will lead?